Whaat? you use Linux? aRe yOu sOme hAcKeR?

 - Writing a document?
 Use Word and .docx

 - A Presentation? send me your .ppt

 - A file to share?
-Send me your Gmail (email) I’ll send it to your Google Drive.
+What’s your gmail?
+I’ll email it to you.

 Security sucks on GNU/Linux, yeah I know but keeping your guard and having a generic threat model should be fine.
 Just don’t be dumb.
-I assume you would be using this as your personal computer of sorts.
+I assume you would be using this as your personal computer and stay away from proprietary software.

 Apps I use

 I get apps in this order.
 AppImages are the best for new users.
 Flatpaks allow for auto updates and emulate an ‘F-Droid’ like experience.
 Snaps are the worst, and have no reason to exist.